About

 "We're almost there," Oņate said as the rain came.

-watched as it sailed off like a kite over the coffee fields.
+Constantinos pulled an umbrella from his backpack, opened it, and watched as it sailed off like a kite over the coffee fields.

 "The Riveras have a shed below the ridge," Oņate called.
-"They own the
+"They own the field below.
+We can rest there; the rains rarely last an hour."

 "Can I at least see it?"
 Constantinos asked.

-holding up the little gold statue, a man with the head and wings of a
+Felipe Rivera blinked but said nothing.
+He coughed up a little cloud of dust.
+Tito Remedios gave the matter a measure of consideration before holding up the little gold statue, a man with the head and wings of a bird.

 Oņate leaned in close to smell it.

-"How did he die?
+"How did he die?”
 Constantinos asked, staring at the boy.

 "No, he's not going to be fine," Constantinos said.
-He handed the statue
+He handed the statue to Oņate.
+"It's not real, is it?"

 Oņate smelled it again and touched it to his tongue.
 "No."

-you had located a new tomb with a new statue.
-You dug around but you
+Constantinos shook his head.
+"So you contacted the Colonel and told him you had located a new tomb with a new statue.
+You dug around but you didn't find anything, so you got a fake.
+Then this boy died.”

 The Perez girl began to cry.

-around, isn't he?
+"He'll be fine," Tito said, clapping Felipe's shoulder.
+"He's walking around, isn't he?
 He followed us here.
-He just needs a little time to
+He just needs a little time to come back."

 Constantinos shook his head.
-"There is a membrane between death and
+"There is a membrane between death and life, and like all membranes, it's permeable under the right conditions.
+You don't have the right conditions."

 "He's right," Oņate said.
 "I remember that from Spiderman II."